reactjs/react.dev/src/content/learn/you-might-not-need-an-effect.md

 }
 ```

 However, you'll quickly discover that it [runs twice in development.](/learn/synchronizing-with-effects#how-to-handle-the-effect-firing-twice-in-development) This can cause issues--for example, maybe it invalidates the authentication token because the function wasn't designed to be called twice.
 In general, your Components should be resilient to being remounted.
-This includes your top-level `App` component.
+This includes your top-level `App` Component.

 Although it may not ever get remounted in practice in production, following the same constraints in all Components makes it easier to move and reuse code.
 If some logic must run *once per app load* rather than *once per Component mount*, add a top-level variable to track whether it has already executed: